mehami24/LATN102/quiz2.md

 7. Prometheus’ heart was devoured by an eagle that Hercules shot dead with his arrows.
 8. Lycus, who was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.
 9. Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
-10. Hercules, who Juno drove threw into a fit of madness, killed his own wife Megara.
+10. Hercules, who Juno drove into a fit of madness, killed his own wife Megara.
 Latin relative clauses
 For each sentence in the previous section: